 There are also some laughable misconceptions, such as:

-- They are lucky that they can do anything they want at all times.
+- We are lucky that they can do anything they want at all times.

-- They must be “running” away from the real world.
+- We must be “running” away from the real world.

 So, let’s start at the beginning.
 I shared a bit of why we chose this lifestyle on the Our Story page and I listed the major steps it took to get us started.